[Lube Review] Pjur Med Natural & Pjur Med Sensitive Lubricant

 [Lube Review] Vibeology Pure Organic Water-Based Lube

 Finding good lubes is hard.
 It shouldn’t be, but it is.
 So many of the products on the market – not just those sold in chemists and supermarkets, but also those sold by specialist sex shops – are full of gross ingredients that can make lubricants anything from unpleasant to downright toxic to use.
 There are a very small number of lubes I totally trust at this point, and my vulva has experienced first-hand the effects of just grabbing whichever one is nearest.
 That’s why I tend to take my own when I go on sexy dates or to play parties.
-So when I read the ingredients list of Vibeology’s Pure Organic Water-Based Lube, I was excited to try it.
+So when I read the ingredients list of Vibeology’s Pure Organic Water-Based Lubricant, I was excited to test and review this lube.

-Vibeology Pure Organic Water-Based Lube: What’s In It?
+Vibeology Pure Organic Water-Based Lube Review: What’s In It?

 Vibeology Pure Organic Water-Based lubricant bottle showing ingredients

 At first glance, nothing in this lube’s ingredients list gave me any concerns.
-Let’s take a closer look at what’s inside:
+Let’s take a closer look at what’s in Vibeology Pure Organic Water Based Lubricant.

 • Purified water